WickedElm/feature_residuals/README.md

 Assuming all of the dependencies are in place such as an account on Weights and Biases one can execute experiments by each dataset or all at once.

 ## Running an experiment for all datasets
-To do this simply clone the repo and change to its directory and execute:
+To do this simply clone the repo, change to its directory, and execute:

 ```
 ./run_all_tests